ritiksinha1/ritiksinha1.github.io/index.md

 title: About Me
 ---
 # About Me
 **Hello!
-I'm Ritik Sinha, a rising junior at UC Berkeley studying Computer Science.**
+I'm Ritik Sinha, a junior at UC Berkeley studying Computer Science.**
-Outside of coding, I also enjoy doing research exploring pathways for graduation, teaching supplementary sections for CS classes at Berkeley, and mentoring high school students through the college application process.
+Outside of coding, I also enjoy doing research, teaching CS classes at Berkeley, and mentoring high school students through the college application process.

 # Academics